oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.md

 > Even though the private use language tags are supported they should not be used to ensure readability across the ecosystem.
 > It is recommended to follow the conventions for the capitalization of the subtags even though it is not mandatory as most users are used to that.

+CSAF Producers SHALL follow the conventions for the capitalization of the subtags.
+CSAF Validators SHALL treat subtags as case-insensitive unless stated otherwise in the test.

 *Examples 1:*<a id='language-type-eg-1'></a><a id='sec-3-1-5-eg-1'></a><a id='example-23'></a>

 ```